-The first 5 milliseconds are assigned to process P1 when time quantum is expired, the CPU switches from process P1 to P2.
+The first 5 milliseconds assigns to process P1 when the time quantum expires, the CPU switches from process P1 to P2.
 When the time quantum of P2 expired, the process switches to process P3.
-Now we have to calculate the average waiting time, average turn around time, average response time.
+Now we have to calculate the average waiting time, average turnaround time, and average response time.

-It can be defined as some measurable quantities or qualities to compute the priority of a process.
+i.
+Internal Priority: It can define as some measurable quantities or qualities to compute the priority of a process.

-It means that it is external to the operating system, the CPU is allocated to the process with the highest priority.
-External priority can be defined as some measurable quantities or qualities to compute the priority of a process.
+ii.
+External Priority: External priority means that it is external to the operating system, the CPU allocates to the process with the highest priority.
+It can define as some measurable quantities or qualities to compute the priority of a process.

-Consider the below problem for better understanding of the priority scheduling algorithm:
+Consider the below problem for a better understanding of the priority scheduling algorithm:

 |Process||Burst Time (ms)||Priority|

 Out of the five processes, P4 has the highest priority, so allocate the CPU to process P4 first.
 The next priority goes to P1 next.
 Continue this process until the five processes are completed.
-Now we have to calculate the average waiting time, average turn around time.
+Now we have to calculate the average waiting time and average turnaround time.

 Multilevel Queue Scheduling:

-In a Multilevel Queue Scheduling, the ready queue is partitioned into the number of ready queues.
-Each ready queue has Multilevel Queue Scheduling algorithm.
+In a Multilevel Queue Scheduling, the ready queue partitions into the number of ready queues.
+Each ready queue has a Multilevel Queue Scheduling algorithm.